Soul Cartel: Main

 Faust is a human who due to being reborn has decided to re-engage in his battle with the Archdevil Mephisto as a means of ensuring humans are safe.
 Due to said interference from god, Mephisto has claimed he never really lost.
-In this battle Faust was utilizing God's Papyrus, a tool with divine powers from god that can do anything but be used for evil unpure reasons.
-Faust has used on numerous occasions to subdue Mephisto to a degree.
+In this battle Faust was utilizing God's Papyrus, a tool with divine powers that can do anything but be used for evil, impure reasons.
+Faust has used that on numerous occasions to subdue Mephisto to a degree.